 Two additional things to consider are software integrations and insurance.
 As a business owner, you might already use a variety of software solutions, like facility management software or customer relationship management (CRM) software.
 Some property management software can be integrated with other types of software, even if those products were purchased from separate vendors.

 Another essential feature to consider is insurance.
-Some form of insurance is necessary for all property owners, so it is great when you can easily sign up for applicable policies through your property management software.
-AppFolio and TenantCloud both offer comprehensive insurance through affiliated third-party companies for landlords covering damages caused by residents from events like fire and flooding.
+Some form of commercial property insurance is necessary for all landlords, so it is great when you can easily sign up for applicable policies through your property management software.
+AppFolio and TenantCloud both offer commercial landlord insurance through affiliated third-party companies that covers damages caused by tenants from events like fire and flooding.
 Both of these vendors also offer tenants the ability to enroll in a renters insurance policy, whether or not it’s required in the lease agreement.

 Special Considerations for Different Property Types

 Most property management software solutions will function well for managers of single- or multi-family rentals.
 But for property managers that oversee a variety of property types or for those that manage a unique type of property, it’s important to find a software solution that caters to your specific needs.
 Below, you’ll find some important things to consider when evaluating software, depending on what type of property is in your portfolio.

 Commercial Property Management Software

 The majority of property management solutions on the market are geared towards single- and multi-family units since they are far more common.
 However, a commercial property manager should look for features like the ability to increase rent, more sophisticated integration with facility management software, and the ability to see an overview of the entire portfolio to track the properties’ financial trends.